Data-and-Design-Lab/DS-Iris-Flower-dataset/README.md

-# Introduction to data science using fisher's iris data and scikit-learn
+Introduction to data science using fisher's iris data and scikit-learn

+## Steps to get started
+1. Clone the repository to machine or open on Google Colab
+2. Install required packages (see below, already installed in Colab)
+3. Explore the notebooks

 ## Introduction